Not sure if Wing It On! is right for you?

 Potential Mitigations

-- Speaking with existing franchisees about their direct experiences with the management team's support and strategic direction is advisable.
+• Inquiring with current franchisees about their direct experiences with the management team's competence and support is essential.

 Private Equity Ownership